oracle-quickstart/oci-quickstart-template/packer/README.md

 $> git clone https://github.com/oracle-quickstart/oci-quickstart-template.git
 $> cd oci-quickstart-template
 ```
 2. Before we can build the image, we must create network components in our tenancy for the image to connect to.
-Log in to your tenancy and go to *Menu -> Networking -> Virtual Cloud Network -> Networking Quickstart*.
+Log in to your tenancy and go to *Menu -> Networking -> Virtual Cloud Network -> Start VCN Wizard*.
+Default values should be fine.
 [Follow the Networking Quickstart to create a network](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Tasks/quickstartnetworking.htm)

-3. Fill in the ```env_vars.sh``` file with the appriopriate values from your tenanacy.
+3. Create a file called ```env_vars.sh``` and fill it with appriopriate values from your tenanacy.
 [See below](#how-to-determine-environment-variables) for instructions on ways to obtain these values:
 ```
 # Required for the OCI Provider
 export PACKER_availibilty_domain=""
 export PACKER_compartment_ocid=""
-export PACKER_base_image_ocid="ocid1.image.oc1.iad.aaaaaaaa6tp7lhyrcokdtf7vrbmxyp2pctgg4uxvt4jz4vc47qoc2ec4anha"
+export PACKER_base_image_ocid="ocid1.image.oc1.iad.aaaaaaaa6tp7...."
 export PACKER_image_name="Partner_Image"
 export PACKER_shape="VM.Standard2.1"
 export PACKER_ssh_username="opc"